emils2992/Apexleague/replit.md

 - June 21, 2025.
 Removed duplicate large server logo from welcome message embed to prevent visual redundancy
 - June 21, 2025.
 Removed server icon from author section of welcome embed to eliminate all large logos
 - June 21, 2025.
 Removed all server icons from top command thumbnails and kayitkur footer to completely eliminate large logo displays
 - June 26, 2025.
-Enhanced welcome message synchronization for mobile platforms - increased delay from 1.5 to 3 seconds and added retry mechanism for name updates
+Enhanced welcome message synchronization for mobile platforms - replaced time-based delays with user mention system for instant delivery and cross-platform compatibility

 ## User Preferences